What Are The 9 Easiest Languages For English Speakers To Learn?

 This pick should come as no surprise.
 Spanish has always been a go-to language for English speakers to learn due to its practicality and wide reach.
 Well, it’s also one of the easiest languages to learn.
 Spanish is one of the Romance languages, which derive from Latin — as do many English words, so the name of the game here is cognates, cognates, cognates.
 Correcto means “correct," delicioso is “delicious," and pizza is “pizza," to name a few.
 Spanish pronunciation is fairly straightforward.
 It’s a phonetic language — for the most part, its words are pronounced the way they’re spelled.
 But grammar-haters beware: Spanish does have a number of different verb tenses and exceptions to grammar rules which can get confusing.
 However, the tenses largely align with ones we use in English, so they’re not as difficult to learn as you may think.
 But perhaps the biggest pro to choosing to learn Spanish is its prevalence in our everyday lives.
 According to recent statistics, Spanish is the second most-spoken language in the world, with over 400 million native speakers.
 You’ve probably heard Spanish spoken on TV, on the radio, and even by members of your community.
 It’s everywhere, so you already have a leg up on learning it!

 Dutch is another Germanic language on our list.
 It’s spoken by the majority of citizens of the Netherlands, as well as a large portion of Belgium’s population.
-It’s also the third most-spoken language in Germany, after German and English, which makes sense — due to shared vocabulary Dutch sounds like a combination of German and English.
+It’s the third most-spoken Germanic language, after German and English, which makes sense — due to shared vocabulary Dutch sounds like a combination of German and English.
 A really interesting characteristic of Dutch is that many words are spelled exactly the same as they are in English, more so than in almost any other language.
 However, use caution because they’re often pronounced differently.
 For instance, the word “rat" has the same spelling and meaning in both languages, but in Dutch it’s pronounced like the English word “rot."
 Also, keep an eye out for false cognates, like the Dutch word wet, which actually means “law."
 If you stay vigilant, Dutch could still be the language for you.

 Germanic languages nab three of the top four spots on this list, but English’s other cousins, German and Danish, are absent — and for good reason.
 German didn’t make the cut because, although it shares thousands of cognates with English, absolutely no one would describe its grammar as "easy."
 And while written Danish looks a lot like Norwegian and Swedish, the pronunciation can be too intimidating for casual learners.
 If you’re up for the challenge, check back next week for another list you might find more interesting.